Any adult community member who enjoys reading and discussing literature is encouraged to sign up for

-ALEXANDER COUNTY, NC (October 1, 2014) — The October 2014 edition of “Alexander County Now,” a monthly news program dedicated to coverage and promotion of Alexander County, features an interview with ACHS Football Coach Nick Bazzle, the 2014 Taylorsville Apple Festival, a “Business Spotlight” on Brushy Mountain Golf Club, and much more.
+The December 2014 edition of “Alexander County Now,” a monthly news program dedicated to coverage and promotion of Alexander County, features an interview with Alexander County Public Health Director Leeanne Whisnant, a “Business Spotlight” on Urgent Care of Mountain View – Taylorsville, the “Christmas Reel to Real” exhibit at the Lucas Mansion, upcoming events, and more.

 Recently some great changes have been made to recycling procedures at Alexander County Convenience Sites.
 Residents no longer have to sort household recyclables!
 That’s right, all paper, metal/aluminum cans, plastic containers, and glass go into the same bin.
 The only material to be sorted is cardboard.
 More plastics are also accepted now including cool whip/butter tubs, microwave dinner trays, and other plastic containers labeled 1-7.

 Of course all material needs to be clean and free of food debris.

 View the recycling brochure detailing what is accepted at the Convenience Sites.